scicloj/scicloj.old.replaced-20220218/resources/templates/md/posts/2019-05-23-clojure-scientists.md

 - **Extensions** - Better and easier abstractions.
 For instance a function to easily calculate ROC-AUC
 - **Extended docs** - Something like https://pandas.pydata.org/pandas-docs/stable/
 - **Tutorials** - Common use cases, advanced stuff, etc
+- **Gradients** - There's still nothing around based on gradient descent, it would be really cool to get something like [TensorFlow probability](https://github.com/tensorflow/probability) in the [MxNet](https://mxnet.apache.org/api/clojure/index.html) realm

 # Machine learning